Random Matrix Model for Eigenvalue Statistics in Random Spin Systems: Random Matrix Models

 The basic requirement for an effective RM model for thermal-MBL transition is that it should incorporate both WD (for thermal phase) and Poisson statistics (for MBL phase).
 To this end, the first RM model we consider is the mixed ensemble

-where $M_{\alpha }$ with Dyson index $\alpha =1,2,4$ represents matrix in the WD class, $M_{0}$ is a diagonal matrix with random diagonals standing for Poisson ensemble, and the normalization condition is chosen to be $Tr\left( M_{\alpha /0}^{2}\right) =1$.
-In this work we will focus on the cases with $\alpha=1,2$, where $M_{\alpha }$ is an orthogonal and unitary matrix with Gaussian distributed random elements.
-It's easy to see the eigenvalue statistics of $ M_{\alpha \rightarrow 0}\left( x\right) $ evolves from Poisson to WD when $x$ ranges from $0$ to $1$.
-Unfortunately, $P\left( r^{\left( n\right) }\right) $ in the mixed ensemble lacks a compact analytical expression\cite{Schierenberg,Chavda}, so we will use numerical results instead.
+where $M_{\alpha }$ with Dyson index $\alpha =1,2,4$ represents matrix in the WD class, $M_{0}$ is a diagonal matrix with random diagonals standing for Poisson ensemble, and the normalization condition is chosen to be $ Tr\left( M_{\alpha /0}^{2}\right) =1$.
+It's easy to see the eigenvalue statistics of $M_{\alpha \rightarrow 0}\left( x\right) $ evolves from Poisson to WD when $x$ ranges from $0$ to $1$.
+Unfortunately, $P\left( r^{\left( n\right) }\right) $ in the mixed ensemble lacks a compact analytical expression\cite{Schierenberg,Chavda,Corps2}, so we will use numerical results instead.
 Specifically, we numerically generate samples of eigenvalue spectrum of Eq. (\ref{equ:ME}) in the range $x\in \left( 0,1\right) $ with interval $dx=0.01$, where the matrix dimension and sample number are kept to be $1000$.
 After sampling, we take $400$ eigenvalues in the middle of each spectrum to determine $P\left( r^{\left( n\right) }\right) $, which will be used for future fittings.

 The second considered RM model is the Gaussian $\beta $ ensemble, which is an generalization of the standard WD ensembles into the one with a continuous Dyson index $\beta \in \left( 0,\infty \right) $, whose joint probability distribution of the eigenvalues is,